-Bezos graduated from Princeton University in 1986 and worked in Wall Street, New York.
+Bezos was born in New Mexico in January 1964.
+He graduated from Princeton University in 1986 and went on to work in Wall Street, New York.
 He joined Fitel and worked on building a network for international trade.
 In 1988, he joined Bankers Trust as an Executive and rose through the ranks to serve as Vice President before leaving in 1990.
-He then joined D. E. Shaw as a Senior Vice President and served until 1994.
-In the same year, he founded Amazon.com.
-Initially, it operated out of the garage of Bezos' two-bedroom home in ...Contact us to see more Biography
+He then joined D. E. Shaw as Senior Vice President.
+In 1994, Bezos founded Amazon.com.
+The company, which initially operated out of the ...Contact us to see more Biography

 - Institution Name:

 - Princeton University